-- Each square is assigned an adjective or phrase to describe how we’d reach a solution.
+- Assign each adjective or phrase to describe how we’d reach a solution.
 For example, one square could be “the most illegal way”, another square could be, “the simplest way”, or even “the weirdest way”.
-These ideas aren’t to be taken too seriously, so go wild.
+Don’t take these ideas too seriously, go wild.
 Remind your team this is merely a brainstorming activity.

-- Beginning with whichever one is preferred, every team member will write their ideas on sticky notes and place them inside the first square.
+- Every team member writes their ideas on sticky notes and places them inside the first square.
+Doesn’t matter who starts.
 Before placing them inside the square, he or she must read the solution aloud.
 Remember, there is no judging allowed.

-- Dedicate seven minutes to each square and make sure one square is being done at a time, or it can get a little too chaotic.
+- Dedicate seven minutes to each square and make sure each square is being done one at a time.
+Otherwise it can get a little too chaotic.
 Good luck and have fun!

 Playing the right music tunes.

-This “tool” can be paired with any one of the other exercises found on this list.
-Or it can simply be used on its own, however, your team decides.
+You can pair this “tool” with any one of the other exercises found on this list.
+Or simply use it on its own, however, your team decides.
 We love to listen to music to help us reach that creative flow state.
 Music has the power to actually alter our mood.
 Therefore, if we find ourselves hitting a wall, one of our first go-to solutions is turning on a playlist filled with pleasant vibrations, like this one here we curated ourselves.
 We opt for music without lyrics or lyrics in a language we don’t understand.
 (This tends to be difficult considering the fact that we speak about 6 languages between all of us, so no lyrics works best).
 Some additional playlists on Spotify we enjoy include: Lofi hip hop music, Focus Flow, Flow State: Productivity and Work Music.

 What are you doing?
 Developed by Hyper Island